 - Increased rates of incarceration

-A substance-induced psychotic disorder is a formal diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Substance-induced psychotic disorder is a formal diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It is given to people who develop psychotic symptoms as a result of substance intoxication or withdrawal that are in excess of typical effects of the drug.
-Drug-induced psychosis symptoms may last only as long as the effects of the drug or its withdrawal phase or can last longer—for weeks, or even for months.
+Drug-induced psychosis symptoms may last only as long as the effects of the drug or its withdrawal phase, or can last longer — for weeks, or even for months.

 Hallucinogens, stimulants, and cannabis cause changes in processes of the brain related to the function of glutamate and dopamine.
 These are also the brain chemicals that are affected by psychotic disorders.
 Increased levels of dopamine and excessive or insufficient glutamate levels are linked with psychotic symptoms.
 When these brain systems are affected by substance use, the psychotic effects they precipitate tend to be much shorter-lived than those associated with schizophrenia.

-Treatment for Psychosis with Co-Occurring Substance Use Disorders
+Treatment for Psychotic Disorders with Co-Occurring Substance Use Disorders

-Drug-induced psychosis recovery can be a relatively short and simple process, but treating chronic psychosis and substance use disorders are more complex and require a multi-faceted approach.
-To be effective, the interventions for dually diagnosed clients must be coordinated in ways that do not interfere with one another.
+Drug-induced psychosis recovery can be a relatively short and simple process but treating co-occurring psychotic and substance use disorders is more complex and requires a multifaceted approach.
+To be effective, the interventions for dual diagnosis clients must be coordinated in ways that do not interfere with one another.

 Integrated Treatment and Coordinated Care

 Integrated treatment approaches have been shown to be the most effective for clients with dually diagnosed psychotic and substance use disorders.
 In integrated treatment, teams of clinicians work in the same setting and coordinate their services.
-In addition to inter-clinician communication, these programs frequently feature other critical components:
+In addition to inter-clinician communication, these programs frequently feature other critical components, including: